aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/guid.md

 ## Struct `ID`

-A non-privileged identifier that can be freely created by anyone.
-Useful for looking up GUID's.
+A non&#45;privileged identifier that can be freely created by anyone.
+Useful for looking up GUID&apos;s.

 <pre><code>struct ID has copy, drop, store<br/></code></pre>